-Bill C-36 The Protection of Communities and Exploited Persons Act PCEPA
+Bill C-36 The Protection of Communities & Exploited Persons Act PCEPA

 Dear Ms. Kwan,

 There is a powerful lobby attacking Canada’s prostitution legislation, The Protection of Communities and Exploited Persons Act.
 This law recognizes the inherent risks of violence and exploitation to those who engage in prostitution.
 The legislation seeks to end the demand for prostitution.
 Countries who have enacted laws similar to Canada’s law on prostitution are often described as the Nordic Model or the Equality Model.